-Our Online Bible Study Community is reading, writing, praying, and studying 1 Corinthians in the month of May.
-First, it’s not too late to join!
-We’re just on day 3.
-This brings me to my second point, today we’re reading 1 Corinthians Chapter 2, and the beginning of this chapter–titled “Paul’s Message of Wisdom,” probably most accurately describes our Online Bible Study Community.
-I practiced Catholic Bible Journaling to share this comforting message.
+Our Online Bible Study Community was reading, writing, praying, and studying 1 Corinthians in the month of May.
+While reading 1 Corinthians Chapter 2, titled “Paul’s Message of Wisdom,” I thought of how it accurately describes our Online Bible Study Community.
+I want to share how I practiced Catholic Bible Journaling to share this comforting message.

 (The Bible pictured is the Blessed is She Catholic Journaling Bible)

 “When I first came to you dear brothers and sisters, I didn’t use lofty words and impressive wisdom to tell you God’s secret plan.
 For I decided that while I was with you I would forget everything except Jesus Christ the one who was crucified.
 I came to you in weakness–timid and trembling.
 And my message and my preaching were very plain.
 Rather than using clever and persuasive speeches, I relied only on the power of the Holy Spirit.
 I did this so you would trust not in human wisdom but in the power of God.”

 From day one of our Online Bible Study Community, my goal has been to make the Bible friendly.
 When I say, “friendly” I mean not hard or scary to read.
 I mean not being afraid to start or practice Catholic Bible Journaling.